phakdak/Rock-Paper-Scissors-API/README.md

 #### PUT /api/games/{id}/join

 Connects to a game with a given ID.
+If no valid id is given 404 will be returned with messsage: "Game not found".
+If name of is the same as the other player error 400 will be returned with message "player already exists".
+If there are already 2 players in a game error 400 will be returned with message: "Max 2 players per game". if the object key name is missing in the body error 400 will be returned with message "bad request".

 Enter player name in the request-body:

 ```json
 {